Klemet/ForestRoadNetworkPluginForQGIS/README.md

 ## The "Road Type Determination" algorithm

 This algorithm use the previously created forest road network where the wood flux are calculated, and optionally polygons to determine zones where temporary roads should be built as much as possible.

-The user must also indicate thresholds of wood flux to select the right road type for each forest road; and optionally, a percentage of tertiary roads that can be accommodated as temporary roads.
+The user must also indicate thresholds of wood flux to select the right road type for each forest road; and optionally, a certain type of road that can be accommodated as temporary roads.
+If so, a percentage of length of this type of road to convert to temporary roads must also be given.

 **Interface of the "Road Type Determination" algorithm**
 ![Interface](Test_data/images/RoadTypeDetermination_Interface.PNG)